isomerpages/pa-cdcvouchers-r/_about/About CDC Vouchers Scheme 2023.md

 Further, DPM also announced that every Singaporean household will get an additional S$100 CDC vouchers in January 2023 as part of the new $1.5 billion support package announced on 14 October 2022.
 This is on top of the S$200 CDC voucher announced at Budget 2022.

-In Jan 2023, every Singaporean household can claim $300 in CDC Vouchers.
+In January 2023, every Singaporean household can claim $300 in CDC Vouchers.
 The value of the vouchers will be allocated equally (i.e., $150 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
 Singaporean Households have until 31 December 2023 to claim and spend their CDC Vouchers 2023.